Mobile Computing Outlook For 2003.

 being the two leading products in this area.
 This is what Wireless

-vendor as its shareholder.
-Applications must support all networks – current networks,
+applications must support all networks – current 2G networks, 1xRTT CDMA

-CDMA as well as GSM /GPRS.
-Enterprises must exert as much pressure as
+networks as well as GSM /GPRS.
+Enterprises must exert as much pressure on

-they can to ensure multiple network, multiple device and multiple
+they can to ensure support for multiple networks, multiple devices and multiple

 Carriers will find it difficult to capitalize on the vertical